 Curated content chosen with 30+ years of field experience

 Classes delivered by top presenters

 When working with children across varied populations, it is important to accurately diagnose executive functioning skills, as they may differ from academic difficulties and are often lumped together.
-Taking continuing education courses in this area will enhance a clinician’s reasoning, understanding, and treatment sessions.
+Taking executive function continuing education courses in this area will enhance a clinician’s reasoning, understanding, and treatment sessions.